YinhuC/agile-task/README.md

 The project has the following folder structure:

 - `/client`: Contains the frontend React application.
-- `/server`: Contains the backend server using Node.js and Express.
+- `/server`: Contains the backend server using Node.js and NestJS.

 Feel free to explore each folder to understand their specific implementations.